-A feedback summary will be published on the Community Grants Hub website to provide all organisations with easy to access to information about the grant selection process and the main strengths and areas for improving applications.
+A feedback summary will be published on the Community Grants Hub website to provide all organisations with easy access to information about the grant selection process and the main strengths and areas for improving applications.

-Individual feedback will be available.
+Individual feedback will be available, if requested by the applicant.
 The process for requesting individual feedback will be included in the letter advising of the outcome of your application.

-Successful grant applications
+10. Successful grant applications